Evil Queen (Disney): Comics

 The 1937–1938 film tie-in serial comic strip "Snow White and the Seven Dwarfs" written by Merrill De Maris, one of the writers of the film, is centred primarily around the relationship between Snow White and the Queen.
 It further explores the source of the Queen's descent into a murderous envy, as she learns that the Prince came to her castle seeking the most beautiful woman in all the world and is shocked when he says he meant Snow White.
 Like in the abandoned film concept, the Queen (here actually named Grimhilde) has the Prince arrested.
 In her Witch form, she later tells the captive Prince that she is going to get rid of Snow White and make him hers, while the Prince is defiant and calls her a "miserable hag".
 This scene is followed by his escape from prison, in much less dramatic circumstances than the film's drowning concept.
 The film was further adapted into an other comics including in 1969, 1973, 1983, and 1991.

-There is a number of sequel comics quasi-canonically set in the film's world.
+There are a number of sequel comics quasi-canonically set in the film's world.
 A 1939 Italian comic "Snow White and the Wizard Basilisk" (Biancaneve e il mago Basilisco) features the titular evil wizard who later lives in the castle that had belonged to the Queen, trying to hurt Snow White's and the Prince's son until he is too killed when the castle is destroyed.
 The Prince's imprisonment in the Queen's dungeon from the earlier comics is referenced in it.
 Another early sequel comic Pamuk Prenses ile Sevimli Prens (1942) tells of the further adventures of Snow White and Prince Charming, as the Witch returns to put a spell on the latter.
 In one American 1944 sequel, the dead Queen's castle is taken over by her brother, the Wicked Prince.